publiccodenet/about/README.md

 ## Contributing

 Please feel free to file Issues and Pull Requests with any suggestions about our organisation, improvements to our communications and so on.
 We can use the help!

+Check out the [Roadmap for this project](https://github.com/publiccodenet/about/projects/1) to see what we're prioritising right now.

 The only ones allowed to merge Pull Requests into `develop` or `master` are the members of the Directors of the Foundation For Public Code GitHub organisation (@publiccodenet/directors).